Graduation dates and times

 If choosing an in-person graduation, you can only attend the ceremony of your parent school.

-Dates and times for each school will be listed on this page.
+Dates and times for each school are listed on this page.
 The schedule differs from previous years, as it doesn’t follow a fixed pattern.

 Biological Sciences